May 24, 2022 is the Preferential Primary Election, as well as the Nonpartisan General Election (prosecutors and judges)

 Time off to Vote Law: Arkansas law requires employers to schedule hours so that employees have enough time to vote.
 It is the employers discretion whether or not the time is paid or unpaid.
 Learn more here.

 Absentee Voting: An excuse is required to obtain an absentee ballot in Arkansas.
 View the list of excuses and download the application here.
-Absentee ballot applications must be received by mail by the 7 days before the election, or 1 day if being returned in-person.
-Absentee ballots must be returned by the Friday before Election Day.
+Absentee ballot applications must be received by mail by the 7 days before Election Day or in-person 5 days before Election Day.
+The ballots must be returned by the Friday before Election Day.
 Arkansas new election law implicitly prohibits ballot drop boxes, absentee ballots must be returned by mail or in-person to the county clerk.